jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 CrowdStrike
 28
-To proactively hunt for this type of intrusion, defenders should watch for:Manual changes to the registry, specifically to RDP settingsExcessive testing of connectivity to external domainsNewly installed tooling for data transferAbnormal access to sensitive files, such as financial orcredential\-related information
+To proactively hunt for this type of intrusion, defenders should watch for:

+Manual changes to the registry, specifically to RDP settings

+Excessive testing of connectivity to external domains

+Newly installed tooling for data transfer

+Abnormal access to sensitive files, such as financial or

+credential\-related information
 Action Items for Defenders
 There is no one\-size\-fits\-all model when it comes to how ransomware affiliates conduct intrusions, nor is there a single silver bullet for organizations to defend themselves against every intrusion.
 However, by looking at how intrusions overlap, it is